-Locally or regionally, the most important events are land-use changes as they can result in large changes in C stocks.
-Deforestation (followed by changing land use to non-forest vegetation) can lead to a large and rapid loss of C stocks that is directly human induced.
+vegetation) can lead to a large and rapid loss of C stocks that is directly human induced.
 Afforestation or reforestation can lead to large increases in C stocks, although that increase may take decades to materialize.
-However wildfire also results in large emissions that should be presumably factored out if it results from natural causes, but perhaps not if it results from human action.
+However wildfire also results in large emissions that presumably should be factored out if fire results from natural causes, but perhaps not if it results from human action.
 Regrowth following natural fires should clearly not be counted if the emissions were factored out and not counted.
 Globally and in certain regions, other effects of management change may be important.
 For example, subtle changes in fertilizer application, rotation lengths or fire management also contribute to overall C stock changes (Spiecker, 1999) but they have a smaller impact and are more difficult to measure at small scales than those of land-use change activities.